turbolent/embergraph/src/resources/deployment/README.txt

 brew - homebrew installer.  installation is the NSS using jetty.
 No HA features.

-chef - cook book has recipes for bigdata under tomcat; bigdata HA; MapGraph;
+chef - cook book has recipes for embergraph under tomcat; embergraph HA; MapGraph;
        NSS using jetty.

 nss  - NSS using jetty.
 The directory contains shell scripts to (a) control
-       the run state of bigdata in an init.d style script; and (b) start the NSS using jetty.
+       the run state of embergraph in an init.d style script; and (b) start the NSS using jetty.

 vagrant - HA cluster launcher for AWS; MapGraph launcher; NSS using jetty
-      launcher; tomcat + bigdata.war install.
+      launcher; tomcat + embergraph.war install.

 ====== Maintenance ======